 The justice of the peace for Potter County presides over small claims court actions for Potter County.

-Can I hire an attorney?
+Do I need to hire an Attorney?

-This courthouse is located at:500 S Fillmore St, Rm 110 Amarillo, TX 79101-2437
+This courthouse is located at:500 S Fillmore St, Ste 502 Amarillo, TX 79101-2437